 Current Graduate Students

 Sweta is a 4th year PhD candidate in the Global Infectious Diseases Program working in Dr. Heidi Elmendorf’s Lab in the Department of Biology.
-Her current research focuses on giardia pathogenesis using rational drug design methods including High Throughput Screening (HTS) to identify small molecule inhibitors of giardia attachment.
+Her current research focuses on examining the relationship between Giardia lamblia infection and malnutrition.

 Prior to matriculating at Georgetown University in 2010, Sweta worked as an analyst researching issues at the nexus of global health security and international health policy.
-Originally from Phoenix, Sweta moved to Baltimore in 2005 and earned a joint Master of Health Science (MHS) and Master of Arts (MA) degrees in Infectious Disease Epidemiology and International Health Policy from Johns Hopkins Bloomberg School of Public Health and Johns Hopkins Paul H. Nitze School of Advanced International Studies.
+Originally from Phoenix, Sweta moved to Baltimore in 2003 and earned joint Master of Health Science (MHS '05) and Master of Arts (MA '09) degrees in Infectious Disease Epidemiology and International Health Policy from Johns Hopkins Bloomberg School of Public Health and Johns Hopkins Paul H. Nitze School of Advanced International Studies.

-Outside of the laboratory, Sweta enjoys going to live music shows and playing tennis.
+Outside of the laboratory, Sweta enjoys going to live music shows and cooking.

 Amy is a first year PhD student in the Biology program with an interest in population and ecological genetics.
 In 2013, she received her BS in Wildlife and Conservation Biology and BS in Marine Biology from the University of Rhode Island.
 Amy will be conducting her research in a salt marsh ecosystem and is being co-advised by Drs.
 Matthew Hamilton and Gina Wimp.